cagarweyne/es2015/Iterators & Generators.md

 ```

+Now our object behaves just like an iterable object, all we did is use a for loop to return each property in the object via the yield statement.
 In most cases you won't need to create your own iterators, as ES6 comes with many built-in iterators that you can use to efficiently work with collections in JavaScript

 ##Built-in Iterators